charlestian23/hackerrank/README.md

 # HackerRank Solutions
-This repository contains solutions to problems done on HackerRank and is for my personal learning.
+This repository contains my solutions to problems done on HackerRank and is for my personal learning and future reference.